 - Finally, all members of this remarkable group remain well-known for being somewhat slow moving, compared to similar creatures.
 However, the extremely hard scales covering the body provides them with ample protection.
 As a result, most mature individuals typically remain safe from the majority of, though not all, potential predators.

 Boxfish Physical Description

+Given that the term Boxfish applies to numerous species within a single Family, physical appearance varies widely between species.
 Colors vary significantly between species and often do so even among individuals of the same species.
-This can sometimes make identifying a particular species difficult.
+Quite understandably, this can sometimes make identifying a particular species difficult.

 Boxfish Distribution, Habitat, and Ecology

 Perhaps most notably, the Boxfish has an extremely broad habitat range.
 That’s because the various members of this group live across vast sections of three oceans.
 These include the Indian Ocean, Atlantic Ocean, and the Pacific Ocean.
 Scattered small populations even appear in other areas.

 Further, the various types most commonly inhabit the mid-latitude regions of the various oceans.
 But, it also commonly lives on or near the ocean floor.
 There, it has a remarkably varied diet.
 This mainly consists of algae.
 But, it also consumes crustaceans, worms, molluscs, and even other small fish.

 The primary means of defense for the Boxfish consists of the strong, thick scales covering its body.
 However, this does not represent its only defense.
 In addition to the presence of the comparatively strong protective scales, many species of this animal employ a highly effective, though non-lethal, chemical defense.

 Individuals can, and usually do, secrete a chemical substance directly into the surrounding water, through the skin.
 This chemical defense creates an irritation to any other fish in the immediate vicinity.
 Therefore, the Boxfish has few natural predators.
 The few it does have mostly consist of certain sharks.